Ankitster/GIT/README.md

 # GIT
-This is repo created while learning git with the help and perfect guidance by Anuj Bhaiya on hi Youtube Channel.
+This is repo created while learning git with the help of perfect guidance of a youtube channel.